Ansothso/News-Summeraizer/README.md

 ## Running the App

 As summaries are generated using OpenAI's API, a working API key is needed.
 This should be saved as an environment variable with the name `OPENAI_API_KEY`.
+[This page](https://help.openai.com/en/articles/5112595-best-practices-for-api-key-safety) explains how to do this.

 To start the application, move into the `src` folder and run
 > streamlit run 01_Home.py